confluentinc/ksql/docs/developer-guide/serialization.md

 -   [`KAFKA`](#kafka) supports primitives serialized using the standard Kafka serializers.
 -   [`PROTOBUF`](#protobuf) supports Protocol Buffers.

-All formats are supported as value formats.
-Only a subset of formats are currently supported as key formats.
+Not all formats can be used as both key and value formats.
 See individual formats for details.

 ### NONE